xcart/xcart-docs/_pages/kb_en/products/promotional_blocks/enabling_the_new_arrivals_block.md

     *   **Number of days to keep products marked as new arrivals**: Use this setting to specify the number of days for which a product that you have added to your store's catalog should be treated as a "new arrival".
 Make sure you specify a non-zero value (otherwise "30 days" will be used by default).

-    *   **Maximum number of products to display in complete new arrivals list**: Specify the maximum number of products to be displayed when a user clicks the "All newest products" link in the "New arrivals" block:
+    *   **Maximum number of products to display in complete new arrivals list**: Specify the maximum number of products to be displayed on the New arrivals page (available via the "New!" item in the site's Primary menu or the "All newest products" link in the "New arrivals" block):
         ![all_newest_link.png]({{site.baseurl}}/attachments/ref_2A50nkO9/all_newest_link.png)
-        Leave 0 for no limit.
+        Set to "0" (zero) for no limit.

     *   **Label new products**: Adjust this setting to specify whether you would like "New!" labels to be placed on products, and if so, on what pages that should happen.
         * _Don't label_ - "New" labels will not be used anywhere on the store pages.